Preimage problems for deterministic finite automata: Extending large subsets

-The above algorithm does not find an avoiding word but checks avoidability indirectly.
-For larger subsets than singletons, we construct another algorithm finding a word avoiding the subset, which also generalizes the idea from Theorem~\ref{thm:avoiding_characterization}.
-From the following theorem, it follows that Problem~\ref{pbm:totallyextensible_large} for $k \ge 2$ can be solved in polynomial time.
+The above algorithm does not find an~avoiding word but checks avoidability indirectly.
+For larger subsets than singletons, we construct another algorithm finding a~word avoiding the subset, which also generalizes the idea from Theorem~\ref{thm:avoiding_characterization}.
+From the following theorem, we obtain that Problem~\ref{pbm:totallyextensible_large} for a constant $k \ge 2$ can be solved in polynomial time.